DoTheEvo/XCPng-basics/README.md

 A virtualization platform build around
 **Xen a type 1 hypervisor**.<br>
-An alternative to ESXi or Proxmox.
+An alternative to Proxmox or ESXi/vCenter.

 [Xen](https://en.wikipedia.org/wiki/Xen)
 is an open source project, developed under **the Linux Foundation** with